rooklift/halite2_rush_theory/README.md

 Sometimes the enemy just runs away, as in [this game](https://halite.io/play/?game_id=7069201)...

 The biggest problems come in situations where the enemy splits up.
 For example, I shouldn't have won [this game](https://halite.io/play/?game_id=7226052).
+This sort of thing was my Achilles' Heel, really.
+In [this game](https://halite.io/play/?game_id=7361129) at around turn 9, the Genetic Algorithm must split the ships so as to get near both groups of enemies.
+Unfortunately it makes the wrong choice of how to do this.
+I couldn't think of a good way to make the fitness function prefer the correct split.

 ## Defense